Edmundo Mercado

 Edmundo Flores Mercado, Jr. is a Filipino footballer.

-He previously played for the Philippines national team as a goalkeeper.
+He played for the Philippines national team as a goalkeeper.
 He was part of the squad that played at the 2002 ASEAN Football Championship.
-In 2011, Mercado was playing as a goalkeeper for Philippine Air Force F.C. at the UFL Cup.
+In 2011, Mercado played as a goalkeeper for Philippine Air Force F.C. at the UFL Cup.

-Mercado was also part of the Philippines national beach soccer team that participated at the Asian qualifiers of the 2013 FIFA Beach Soccer World Cup.
+Mercado was part of the Philippines national beach soccer team that participated at the Asian qualifiers of the 2013 FIFA Beach Soccer World Cup.